NO NFTS, NOT NOW: THE RETURN OF POST-INTERNET ART AS THE NIGHT OF THE LIVING EXTINCT

 As one surveys this mess of missing links in a world without us already our own, it is always tempting to try and make a final judgement call—for example as to which of the adopters is the most desperately retrograde and superfluity-baiting.

 Which among these post-netizens best expresses the lethal cupidity the Biden era ubilapse typifies?
-Who has the most lifeless resurrection impersonation in pimped-out extinctive speculative form going down i.e. ‘wrong life’ with an Anthony Blinken mask on, or what Marx’s own reheated .gif might have called primal retardation?
+Who has the most lifeless resurrection impersonation in pimped-out extinctive speculative form going on i.e. ‘wrong life’ with an Anthony Blinken mask on or what Marx’s own reheated .gif might now call primal retardation?

 Apocalyptic Mirror, Apocalyptic Mirror

 Mirror stage, mirror stage on the blockchain, who’s the most retarded among them all?
 Is it Daniel Keller and Nik Kosmas artistically reidentifying as AiDS-3D to relaunch and archive their OMG Obelisk .gif from 2007?
 Is it Dena Yago’s $MOOD: The World’s A Little Blurry, a plan to mint and propagate an essay on Billie Eilish?
 Is it Emily Segal’s $NOVEL?
 Is it the inevitable NORMCORE NFT?
 Is it Ryder Ripps’ ‘dump.fm logo’ remixed by Nicolas Sassoon?
 Or is it Rafman himself launching You are Standing in an Open Field after being coddled back from cancellation by his friend Dean Kissick, more of whom below?

 There is at least one other contender, of course, which is BEEPLE and the unedited version of the fallaciously ithyphallic DICK MILKING FACTORY.